B.G 2.16

 "viśvaṁ satyam।", "yacciketa satyamit।", "kavirmanīṣī paribhūḥ svayambhūryāthātathyatorthān vyadadhācchāśvatībhyaḥ samābhyaḥ।"

-"The universe exists", "the created world is truly existing", "The all-knowing, one who inspires the mind, all superior, self-existent, has created the truly existent from time immemorial."
+"The universe exists," "the created world is truly existing," "the all-knowing, one who inspires the mind, all-superior, self-existent, has created the truly existent from time immemorial."

 ityādiśruteśca ॥16॥

-–states Vedic testimonials.
+- states Vedic testimonials.